RasmusRST/MCC/readme.md

 ./make.sh
 ```

-To compile the compiler, run git bash (mingw) in the root:
+To compile the compiler, run git bash (mingw) in the project root:
 ```
 mkdir build
 cd build